Pavlo-Orhunov/Pavlo-Orhunov/README.md

 Previously, I worked as a software tester on Applause (uTest platform), having previously completed all the academy courses, received a tester certificate, having completed courses in Ukraine.

 I also have extensive experience in the financial and banking sector.
-We also have experience in developing and adjusting contracts and technical documentation for turnkey construction projects.
-Management of small teams (up to 10 people).
+I also have experience in developing and adjusting contracts and technical documentation for turnkey projects for construction.
+Managed small teams (up to 10 people).
 I have extensive experience using various software in everyday work (from simple text editors to specialized accounting programs).

 <!---
 Pavlo-Orhunov/Pavlo-Orhunov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.